andreafdaf/node-fatture-in-cloud-api/README.md

 FATTURE_IN_CLOUD_API_UID
 FATTURE_IN_CLOUD_API_KEY
 ```
-You can also set them via a setter method:
+You can also set them using a setter method:
 ```js
 const fattureInCloud = require('fatture-in-cloud-api')